The RV Trip Planner: 5 Tips For the Best RV Road Trip Ever

 Make sure you avoid these camping mistakes most first-timers make.

 While most RVs are driver-friendly, Juan Serje, who works for booking site Rvezy.com, says people shouldn’t expect it to handle like their own vehicle.
-“Break with time, mind your turns, always have someone help you with reverse, watch out for low overhead clearance,” he advises.
+“Brake with time, mind your turns, always have someone help you with reverse, watch out for low overhead clearance,” he advises.
 And before you set out for your destination, get a good lesson from the owner or dealer, taking the RV for a spin in a safe, low-stress place, paying special attention to the heaviness of the vehicle and testing out the brakes, visibility, speed and other key elements.

 On the road?
 Stop by the best drive-in theatres across Canada.